adrien2p/medusa-extender/docs/classes/core_event_emmiter.Internals.CustomEventEmitter.md

 ▸ **registerListeners**(`container`): `void`

-Apply all event handlers hold by the `listenerDescriptor`.
+Apply all event handlers hold by the `listenerDescriptors`.
-Only unregister and register again non singleton based event listeners
+Only unregister and register again non singleton based event listeners.
+No duplicate listener can exist on one handler.

 #### Parameters